travishorn/libsql-migrate/README.md

 | `afterSeeds(names, results)`              | Called after all seeds are successfully executed                       |
 | `onError(action, name, error)`            | When a migration/seed/make fails                                       |

+> **Note:** All hooks may be async functions.
+If a function returns a Promise it will be awaited.

 ### Hook Parameters

 #### `action` (`"up"` \| `"down"` \| `"seed"` \| `"make"` \| `"seed:make"`)